rui314/mold/docs/mold.md

 assume that you accidentally define `atoi` as a global function in your executable that behaves completely differently from the one in the C standard.
-Then, all `atoi` function calls from any modules (even function calls within libc) are redirected to your function instead of the one in libc which will very likely to cause a problem.
+Then, all `atoi` function calls from any modules (even function calls within libc) are redirected to your function instead of the one in libc, which will very likely cause a problem.

 That is a somewhat surprising consequence for an accidental name conflict.
 On the other hand, this semantic is sometimes useful because it allows users to override library functions without rebuilding modules containing them.

-Whether good or bad, you should keep this semantics in mind to understand the Unix linkers behaviors.
+Whether good or bad, you should keep these semantics in mind to understand Unix linkers' behaviors.

 ### Build reproducibility

 `mold`'s output is deterministic.
-That is, if you pass the same object files and the same command-line options to the same version of `mold`, it is guaranteed that `mold` produces the bit-by-bit identical same output.
+That is, if you pass the same object files and the same command-line options to the same version of `mold`, it is guaranteed that `mold` produces the bit-by-bit identical output.
 The linker's internal randomness, such as the timing of thread scheduling or iteration orders of hash tables, doesn't affect the output.

 `mold` does not have any host-specific default settings.
-This is contrary to the GNU linkers to which some configurable values, such as system-dependent library search paths, are hard-coded. `mold` depends only on its command-line arguments.
+This is contrary to the GNU linkers, for which some configurable values, such as system-dependent library search paths, are hard-coded. `mold` depends only on its command-line arguments.

 ## MOLD-SPECIFIC OPTIONS

 * `--chroot`=_dir_:
-  Set _dir_ to root directory.
+  Set _dir_ as the root directory.

 * `--color-diagnostics`=[ _auto_ | _always_ | _never_ ]:
-  Show diagnostics messages in color using ANSI escape sequences. `auto` means that `mold` prints out messages in color only if the standard output is connected to a TTY.
+  Show diagnostic messages in color using ANSI escape sequences. `auto` means that `mold` prints out messages in color only if the standard output is connected to a TTY.
 Default is `auto`.

 * `--color-diagnostics`:
   Synonym for `--color-diagnostics=auto`.